LinuxBeaver/GIMP-GEGL-PLUGIN_Orton/README.md

 ![image](https://github.com/user-attachments/assets/c74d24d5-036a-4a3a-b739-916f2d372a25)

 GEGL does an orton effect based on my following of a orton tutorial.
-I recreated a photography tutorial in GEGL syntax to make this
+I recreated a photography tutorial in GEGL syntax to make this.

-# download  below
+The logic of an orton effect is to give a landscape and nature scenery a "dreamy surreal" effect.

 ## Directory to put Binaries (They do NOT go in the normal plugins folder)